 Chromebook Storage: Chromebooks primarily use cloud based storage which relies on an internet connection.
 This should be fine for school use.
 For Chromebooks we recommend a minimum of 16GB of on device storage and 4GB of RAM.

 Tablet Type: Students have had more problems with certain types of tablets than others.
 While these devices might work fine for some applications, they don’t work well for school work.
 We no longer recommend Android devices (including Kindles and Nooks).
 We also don’t recommend Windows Tablets that use any discontinued version of Microsoft Windows (e.g. Windows RT) see below for more details.

-Wireless: Lincoln Lutheran Access Points are setup to work best with the 802.11ac wireless standard (commonly referred to as WiFi 5).
-All new devices should support this standard, but if you’re looking to repurpose a device for student use, you should make sure it will work with our wireless network.
+Wireless: Lincoln Lutheran Access Points are setup to work best with the 802.11ac wireless standard (commonly referred to as WiFi 5) and supports 802.11ax (WiFi 6).
+All new devices should already support at least WiFi 5, but if you are repurposing an older device for student use, you should make sure it will work with our wireless network.